RaffaeleBianc0/pfpeek/README.md

 - Runs on Windows Powershell 5.1 and Powershell 7.

 # Why?
-This exists because I really love [Ticker](https://github.com/achannarasappa/ticker), but i wanted some more information on screen.
+This exists because I really love many TUI apps, including [Ticker](https://github.com/achannarasappa/ticker), but i wanted some more information on screen.

 And also because I wanted to verify if all the hype on "vibe coding" meant something...
 Oh well actually it did!